thu-ml/tianshou/docs/tutorials/cheatsheet.rst

 - :class:`~tianshou.env.DummyVectorEnv` is for pseudo-parallel simulation (implemented with a for-loop, useful for debugging).

 - :class:`~tianshou.env.SubprocVectorEnv` uses multiple processes for parallel simulation.
-This is the default choice for parallel simulation.
+This is the most often choice for parallel simulation.

 - :class:`~tianshou.env.ShmemVectorEnv` has a similar implementation to :class:`~tianshou.env.SubprocVectorEnv`, but is optimized (in terms of both memory footprint and simulation speed) for environments with large observations such as images.

-- :class:`~tianshou.env.RayVectorEnv` is the only choice for parallel simulation in a cluster with multiple machines.
+- :class:`~tianshou.env.RayVectorEnv` is currently the only choice for parallel simulation in a cluster with multiple machines.

 Although these classes are optimized for different scenarios, they have exactly the same APIs because they are sub-classes of :class:`~tianshou.env.BaseVectorEnv`.
 Just provide a list of functions who return environments upon called, and it is all set.

 ::

     env_fns = [lambda x=i: MyTestEnv(size=x) for i in [2, 3, 4, 5]]
     venv = SubprocVectorEnv(env_fns)  # DummyVectorEnv, ShmemVectorEnv, or RayVectorEnv, whichever you like. venv.reset()  # returns the initial observations of each environment venv.step(actions)  # provide actions for each environment and get their results

 .. sidebar:: An example of sync/async VectorEnv (steps with the same color end up in one batch that is disposed by the policy at the same time).